yash8005/Code-Maroon-Global-Edition/README.md

 * Input embeddings of query and relevant documents to LLMs using Roberta model tokenizer for "deepset/roberta-base-squad2" model.
 * Output of models is extracted facts in answers form.

+## Observations

+We conducted experiments on T5, Open AI, and Roberta models for general and fact-based queries.
+On average, T5 outperformed the other models in terms of exact match, F1 score, recall, and precision for general queries, achieving an exact match rate of 14.38%, F1 score of 0.204, recall of 25.74%, and precision of 34.87%.
+However, for fact-based queries, T5 performed significantly better with an exact match rate of 60.00%, F1 score of 0.6, recall of 60.00%, and precision of 60.00%.
+Open AI and Roberta followed with 20.00% and 33% exact match rate respectively for fact-based queries.

+These results highlight the potential of T5 as the preferred model for general queries, while Open AI and Roberta can be used as alternative models.
+However, for fact-based queries, T5 proved to be the most effective model, followed by Open AI and Roberta.
+These results were obtained from our experimentation repository, which includes all the code, data, and results.
+For more details, please refer to our report website.
+To experience our demo version, please visit our demo website and demo repository.

 ## Report Website

 We have also created a website where you can find a detailed report of our experiments, including the methodology, results, and analysis.
 You can access the report website at https://yash8005.gitlab.io/code-maroon-report/